zirkeldesign/laravel-mpdf/README.md

 ])->save($pdfFilePath);
 ```

-You can use a callback with the key 'instanceConfigurator' to access mpdf functions:
+You can use a callback with the key 'instanceConfigurator' to access mPDF functions:

 ```php
 $config = ['instanceConfigurator' => function($mpdf) {